 Bedsores, which are also called “pressure sores,” “pressure ulcers,” or “decubitus ulcers,” are a common nursing home injury capable of causing severe pain, infection, disfigurement, and death.
 They are caused by prolonged contact between the victim’s skin and a surface, often a mattress.
 The unrelieved pressure gradually disrupts blood flow and prevents fresh oxygen from reaching the affected tissue.
 This lack of oxygen eventually causes the tissue to die, generally over a period of weeks or months.
 Bed sore injuries are preventable, and typically develop because nursing home staff members fail to reposition immobile or bed-bound residents with sufficient frequency.

 This article explains how pressure ulcers progress from minor injuries to devastating, life-threatening medical emergencies.
 If you are worried that your elderly parent, spouse, or family member is suffering from pressure sore injuries, you should seek medical help and contact an experienced nursing home bed sore lawyer for legal assistance.
 Your loved one may be able to recover financial compensation.
-For a free and confidential legal consultation about how to handle a nursing home injury, contact us at (215) 666-7777 today.
+For a free and confidential legal consultation about how to handle a nursing home injury, contact us today.

 Stage 1 Bed Sores (Pressure Sores, Decubitus Ulcers)